 We won't be recommending that you do anything to the home that will cost you money.
 The truth is, since you won't be netting anything from the sale, the last thing you probably want to do is spend more money on a home you no longer can afford.
 For that reason, we will be selling your home as-is.
 Our only suggestion is to clear out as much clutter as you can.
 Other than that you're OK.
-The lender will accept a contract price on your home based on the current market & its condition.
+The lender will price your home according to its condition.